 In other words, it gets 37 days for Amazon to convert its inventories in selling products that give cash to the business operations!

-To learn more on financial management ratios:
+To learn more about financial management ratios and how they affect real companies:

 - How Amazon Makes Money: Amazon Business Model in a Nutshell